iugamarian/links/README.md

 https://askubuntu.com/questions/609900/what-is-the-best-config-file-for-kernel-compilation

-Change directory to the linux source and do:
+After the .config file is edited or copied, change directory to the linux source and do:

 ```bash
 scripts/config --disable DEBUG_INFO
 ```

+Lines with DEBUG_INFO are commented not set.

 Debuginfo is only needed if you plan to use binary object tools like crash, kgdb, and SystemTap on the kernel.